Bryukh/checkio-articles/2015-02-06 pangram review.md

 Here's an alternate method by [DmitriyS](http://www.checkio.org/user/DmitriyS/) titled ["all() + string.ascii_lowercase"](http://www.checkio.org/mission/pangram/publications/DmitriyS/python-27/first/share/23bc0848d1244cf8fc056d46cf3a7a84/)
-As we can see from a title this is a usage of the "all" function with comprehension.
+As we can see from the title this is a usage of the "all" function with comprehension.
 Iterate all letters from the alphabet and check they are in the given text.

 ```